Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 7. IRA Contributions

 You could get a tax deduction if you contribute to a traditional IRA as part of your retirement savings portfolio.
-The maximum contribution for 2024 is $7,000, and $8,000 for those over age 50.
+The maximum contribution for 2025 remains at $7,000, and $8,000 for those over age 50.
 You may be able to deduct your contribution depending on how much money you make and whether you or your spouse has an employer-sponsored retirement plan.
+Consult the IRS guidelines for those income limits.

 More from The Penny Hoarder: